neottil/k9-exercise/README.md

 - user session limit
 - user groups
-- new item always for admin
+- new item only for admin
 - user nickname/username